 - Improve Ventilation: Increasing air circulation will naturally reduce humidity levels.
 Running exhaust fans and air conditioners in the warmer, higher humidity months will keep moisture from over-accumulating.

-- Check Hotspots: Kitchens, bathrooms, and laundry rooms in particular, need to be vetted for high humidity.
+- Check Hotspots: Kitchens, bathrooms, and laundry rooms, in particular, need to be vetted for high humidity.
 Exhaust fans should vent away from kitchen appliances and away from mold-prone surfaces.
 Laundry room dryers should vent to the outside, as cycles of wet clothing can otherwise lead to mold over time.
 Similarly, consider removing any carpeting or carpeted mats from your bathroom, as the material will likely accumulate excess water while proving more challenging to clean than hard surfaces.

 - Dehumidifiers: With all else accounted for, a dehumidifier could be the final piece of the humidity maintenance puzzle.